To finish our build

 Supporting as Lux: Warding and Map control.

-Sight Wards are essential for any team, for better map controlling.
+Stealth Wards are essential for any team, for better map controlling.
 With enough wards, you can prevent unnecessary deaths from ganking.
 Remember, wards save lives!
 Those of you interested in learning more about warding, check out Panglot's guide: Warding helper - More than your eyes can see.
 That guide has helped me out greatly, and I strongly suggest aspiring supports check out that guide.

 Remember: two of your spells grant vision!